 Modes and Pentachord.

-We have all the modes in C major: C Ionian, D Dorian, E Phrygian, F Lydian, G Mixolydian, A Aeolian, B Locrian.
-Very often, one takes the image of a white keys of a piano played from C to C, to D to D and so on.
-The whites keys from C to C give the Ionian mode, from D to D the Dorian mode, from G to G the Mixolydian mode and so on.
+Now, let’s have a look at the picture: Modes in C major, below.
+They are all the modes in C major: C Ionian, D Dorian, E Phrygian, F Lydian, G Mixolydian, A Aeolian, B Locrian.
+Very often, one takes the image of the white keys of a piano played from C to C, to D to D and so on.
+(See picture below)The whites keys from C to C give the Ionian mode, from D to D the Dorian mode, from G to G the Mixolydian mode and so on.
 It is a matter of shift.
 See more in detail the Comparison Mode picture Below.
 You will notice the right shift among the notes.
-So, what it is crucial here to understand is the result of that shift.
-In C Ionian, we have the a major Third, (c,e,g).
-However, in D Dorian it a minor Third (f,a,c).
+So, what is crucial here to understand is the result of that shift.
+In C Ionian, we have a major Third, (C, E, G. However, in D Dorian it a minor Third (F, A, C).
 This is the "purpose" of the modes.
 It is to give to each mode its colouration.